 What About B12?

-B12 is an essential vitamin and, like most vegans, I take a B12 supplement.
+B12 is an essential vitamin and, like most vegans, I take a B12 supplement as well as using fortified nutritional yeast in many of my favorite recipes.

 Often non-vegans will cite B12 as proof that humans ‘need’ to eat animals, and I used to think this myself.
 However, I was surprised to learn that the vitamin is neither made from plants or animals but is actually produced by bacteria that live in the soil and intestines of animals (including humans).